Tyrone Roberts

-He previously played for the Brisbane Broncos, Newcastle Knights and the Gold Coast Titans in the National Rugby League, the Warrington Wolves in the Super League and the Norths Devils in the Queensland Cup.
+He previously played for the Brisbane Broncos, Newcastle Knights and the Gold Coast Titans in the National Rugby League (NRL), the Warrington Wolves in the Super League and the Norths Devils in the Queensland Cup.
 Roberts has played for New South Wales Country and the Indigenous All Stars.

 Background

 Roberts was born in Grafton, New South Wales, Australia and is an Indigenous Australian.

 He played his junior football for the Western Suburbs Rosellas in the Newcastle Rugby League, before being signed by the Newcastle Knights.

 Roberts is a cousin of the rugby league footballer; Amos Roberts, and a second cousin of the rugby league footballer; James Roberts.

 Playing career

 Early career

 After being spotted playing in the Newcastle Rugby League by Newcastle Knights coach Rick Stone, Roberts was signed by the Newcastle club.
 From 2009 to 2011, he played for the Knights' NYC team.

 2011

-In round 6 of the 2011 NRL season, Roberts made his NRL debut for Newcastle against the Cronulla-Sutherland Sharks, playing off the interchange bench in the Knights' 24-20 win at Hunter Stadium.
+In round 6 of the 2011 NRL season, Roberts made his NRL debut for Newcastle against the Cronulla-Sutherland Sharks, playing off the interchange bench in the Knights' 24–20 win at Hunter Stadium.
 He finished off his debut year in the NRL having played in seven matches.
 On 16 October 2011, he was 18th man for the Junior Kangaroos against the Junior Kiwis.